joshrotenberg/italian-anki/README.md

 4. **Creating Releases**: When a release PR is merged:
    - A new GitHub Release is automatically created
+   - The release workflow builds each top-level deck (a1, a2, basic) separately using per-level mode
-   - The release workflow generates and attaches `.apkg` Anki deck files to the release artifacts
+   - Each deck is uploaded as a separate artifact to the release

 5. **Manual Rebuilds**: A manual workflow (`Release`) is available under GitHub Actions to manually rebuild and reattach deck files without requiring a new version bump.